-Articles on the past, present… and possible futures of strategy, design, tech and social innovation
+Articles on the past, present… and possible futures of strategy, design, tech, and social innovation

-Your goal in Jetpack for Changemakers Step 5 is to gain clarity on your legal structure and funding options.
+Your goal in Jetpack Step 5 is to gain clarity on your legal structure and funding options.
 You’ll also aim to tell a comprehensive story about your idea and impact – to attract supporters, investors, and collaborators.

 We’ve worked with hundreds of startups.
 We’re often asked, ‘what advice would you give to someone who’s thinking about starting a social enterprise or a purpose-driven business?’
 Over the years we have distilled what we have learnt from our personal experience into six steps guided by three principles.
 We call it Jetpack for Changemakers.